Laillaa/R/README.md

 # R projects
-University Projects:
+I. University Projects:
   1. The use of democratic power by the Swiss population

-Personal Projects:
+II.
+Personal Projects